aleksandraklofat/database_design_notes/README.md

 Model database as a chart

 2. Atributes

 - must be property of entity
 - can hold only single value (atomic)
 - keys
 - single/mutiple

+Relation Schema - Table Schema: representation of data that is going into table Realtion Keys - inherently unique, identify the row and the relationship Primary Key - unique identifyier (we decide which one from relation keys will bekome primary key)

 ## 2. Bottom-up Desgin
 - there is a system/database